thotamohan/Machine-Learning-coursework/README.md

 ![Changed datatypes](https://github.com/thotamohan/Machine-Learning-coursework/blob/master/datatypechanged.png)

-Here the database tables are stored in Postgres Database and the ETL jobs are automated using Apache AirFlow. and Docker is utilized to run the database locally.
+Here the database tables are stored in Postgres Database and the batch processing ETL jobs are automated using Apache AirFlow. and Docker is utilized to run the database locally.

 Steps to run the application on your database locally: